emmastrand/EmmaStrand_Notebook/_posts/2021-03-15-KBay-Dec-July-Physiology.md

 | 221      	| Montipora capitata 	| 13   	| 15   	| Bleach     	| 12/4/19 	| 20220321      	| 10          	|                                  	|
 | 222      	| Montipora capitata 	| 13   	| 15   	| Non-bleach 	| 12/4/19 	| 20220321      	| 10.5        	|                                  	|

+Two of the skeletons don't really look like *M. capitata* skeletons..
+I don't have any notes about these not looking right during extractions but circle back to this to double check these are actually Mcap..?

 ## <a name="Counts"></a> **Cell counts**

 ## <a name="Chl"></a> **Chlorophyll concentration**